vinamarora8/gradcam-fpga/README.md

-# ResNet18 CAM on FPGA
+# ResNet18+CAM on FPGA

 This is CAM implementation based on the ResNet18 backbone, implemented entirely for FPGA.
+This was written as part of the course _Parallel Programming with FPGAs_ at Georgia Tech.
-The FPGA board under consideration when writing this HLS implementatin was PYNQ-Z2.
+PYNQ-Z2 was the FPGA board under consideration when writing this HLS implementation.

+Python dependencies (required when checking MSE, and generating expected golden activations):
+- `numpy`
+- `torch`

-## Code structure
+## Repository structure
 - `src_hls`: Contains the HLS code
     - `src_hls/resnet18.cpp` is the top level module for HLS synthesis
     - `src_hls/*/` contain implementations of different layers, along with vitis synthesis script to check HLS synthesis of individual layers